 b) Pupils with an elder sibling who is of statutory school age and will still be registered at our school when the younger child is eligible to attend. (see “Definitions” section of the policy)

-c) Pupils who live in the Mission Area of Maelor and for whom this is the nearest suitable Church in Wales school to their home address. (see “Definitions” section of the policy)
+c) Pupils who live in the Mission Area of Maelor and for whom this is the nearest suitable Church in Wales school to their home address and who live within a 3 mile radius of this school.
+Distance will be measured as detailed in “Tie Breaker” section. (see “Definitions” section of the policy)

 d) Pupils whose parents (see “Definitions” section of the policy) attend St Mary Magdalene, Penley in the Mission Area of Maelor.

 e) Pupils whose parents (see “Definitions” section of the policy) attend another Anglican Church and for whom this is the nearest Voluntary Aided Church School.

 f) Pupils whose parents (see “Definitions” section of the policy) are active members of a non-Anglican Christian denomination and for them this is the nearest Voluntary Aided Church School.

 g) Pupils whose parents (see “Definitions” section of the policy) are active members of another faith and also express a desire for a Church School education, and for them this is the nearest Voluntary Aided Church School.

 h) Pupils whose parents wish them to attend a Church in Wales School.

 Admission to the nursery class does not guarantee admission to Reception.
 If a child has a place in our Nursery, parents must complete the appropriate form for admission into Reception.